 All Cairngorm Trek Mountain Trekking Guides have significant experience in coping and reacting to a range of inclement weather conditions including heat wave, heavy rain, poor visibility, high winds, electrical storms and cold temperatures.

 One of the keys of successful Mountain Trekking in upland areas is not to rigidly stick to original plans and objectives irrespective of the weather.
 As conditions change we will adapt your Mountain Trek to ensure your safety and comfort.

 In terms of restrictions, rain and poor visibility would not necessarily need significant route changes but we might look at different objectives and wild camp sites.
-However, in the case of high winds we would avoid exposed ridges, edges and plateaux and would possibly change a high level trek onto lower routes.
+However, in the case of high winds we would avoid exposed ridges, edges and plateaux and would possibly change a high level Mountain Trek onto lower routes.
 Though a rarity in the summer months, significant upland snow would also mean we would move to lower levels.

 In extreme weather conditions we would look to cancel your Mountain Trek or cut it short.
 In such exceptional cases we would reimburse you accordingly.